 Ticket prices and Opening times

-Opening times: 10.30am to 9.30pm, Tuesday to Sunday.
+Usual opening times: 10.30am to 9.30pm, Tuesday to Sunday.
 Closed on Mondays.
-(These are subject to change at short notice with Mexico’s traffic light system and the seasons)
+(These are subject to change at short notice).

 If you have any questions or want any more information, drop a comment below and I’ll get back to you!